escotoj/solid-workout-app/README.md

 ## GET_TODO

-- do a seed
+- add notes and date to mutation to triple check seed data and rendering.
+- style the add_workout page.
+- style the gains page
 - need log out
-ADD API that renders gym photos with unsplash at loggin and sign up.
+- ADD API that renders gym photos with unsplash at loggin and sign up.
 - create feeds page that will display the workouts like a blog.
-- need to set up, the entire user model and workout models and link to the schemas.

 - need to style the workout models with MUI

 ## GOT_TO_COMPLETE

+- need to set up, the entire user model and workout models and link to the schemas.
+- do a seed
 - signup and log in work
 - add link to header to take you back to '/'
 - work on the user models for longin and sing up